HORNETS IN THE PROS

 |2013 (Rookie)||12-7||2-1||23.1||8.49||23||.279||Allowed only 2 home runs, 2-0 with a 2.30 ERA in away games|

 Tanner Mendonca was the 500th overall pick in the 2013 draft, selected by the Minnesota Twins in the 17th round.
-He opened his professional career as a starting pitcher for the Elizabethtown Twins in the Rookie Appalachian League.
+He became a reliever in the White Sox organization in 2014 and had 41 strikeouts and a .208 opposing batting average in 21.1 innings pitched in Rookie ball to earn a promotion to Full Season A. He opened his professional career in 2013 as a starting pitcher for the Elizabethtown Twins in the Rookie Appalachian League.
 He threw three scoreless innings while allowing only two hits in his first pro start.

 A right-handed pitcher from Visalia, Calif., Mendonca made 30 starts in his tenure with the Hornets.
 In 2013, the 6-foot-4, 205-pounder, was 2-6 with a 4.75 ERA in 72.0 innings of work.
 He led the team in starts in 2012 and was second in 2011.
 He earned a WAC Pitcher of the Week award as a sophomore.